Disjoint induced subgraphs of the same order and size: Proof of the main result

-\begin{lem} For any pair $(x,y) \in \C{S}_o $, \end{lem} \begin{proof} In $F_\C{Q}$, let $A$ be the set of those vertices $v\neq x,y$ such that number of edges between $v$ and $x$ is more than the number of edges between $v$ and $y$ and let $B$ be defined analogously by interchanging $x$ and $y$.
+\end{lemma} \begin{proof} In $F_\C{Q}$, let $A$ be the set of those vertices $v\neq x,y$ such that number of edges between $v$ and $x$ is more than the number of edges between $v$ and $y$ and let $B$ be defined analogously by interchanging $x$ and $y$.
 Let $A = A_1 \cup A_2$ where $A_1$ and $A_2$ are respectively those vertices $v$ in $A$ such that the number of edges between $v$ and $x$ is one, respectively two, more than the number of edges from $v$ to $y$; define $B_1$ and $B_2$ analogously.